spcourse/python/en/basics/index.md

 repetition
 : Repeating a single task or set of tasks multiple times, often times with variation between repetitions.

 And believe it or not, but that's about all you'll be needing.
-Every program you've ever used on the computer, no matter how complicated, at the core consists of some nature of these actions. **Programming** can be seen as repeatedly decomposing a large, complex task into smaller, easier subtasks, until you can **implement** a program in a programming language, using only the above 5 elements.
+Every program you've ever used on the computer, no matter how complicated, at the core consists of some combination of actions of these nature. **Programming** can be seen as repeatedly decomposing a large, complex task into smaller, easier subtasks, until you can **implement** a program in a programming language, using only the above 5 elements.

 Here you'll find some of these elements in the way that you can use them in Python.
 Using these elements will help you implement the solution for the very first assignment shortly.